2014 School Programs and Operation Levy and Capitol Construction Bond

 District Levy and Bond Election

-The Edmonds School District is holding an election Tuesday, February 11, 2014, with two important measures on the ballot: 1) a Replacement School Programs and Operation Levy and, 2) a Capital Construction Bond.
+The Edmonds School District held an election Tuesday, February 11, 2014, with two important measures on the ballot: 1) a Replacement School Programs and Operation Levy and, 2) a Capital Construction Bond.

 The decision to place these measures on the ballot comes with continued study and community input.
 We conducted public meetings that shaped the proposal.
 Following the input, the School Board unanimously moved to place these measures before voters February 11, 2014.